Memorable Historic Sites in Puerto Rico

 La Fortaleza or El Palacio de Santa Catalina, is the name given to the charming governor’s mansion in Old San Juan.
 Built in 1533, it has been the official governor’s residence for centuries and has housed more than 170 leaders, making it the oldest executive mansion in continuous use in the New World.

 Open from 9:00 a.m. to 4:00 p.m. during weekdays.
 The entrance is free of charge.
 You can call 787-721-7000 ext.
 2211 for information and schedule your visit.

 Old San Juan

-Built in 1634 to protect San Juan from land attacks, the San Cristóbal Fort is the largest Spanish fort in the Americas covering some 27 acres of land.
-At the beginning of the experience, you can watch a short film that explains the history of the fort and listen to an orientation offered by the staff every hour.
-Inside, you will find a main plaza used for troop formations and practices, a chapel, troop quarters, tunnels used by soldiers, artillery, and more.
-The observation post located in the third level gives you a beautiful ocean and city view.
+Built in 1634 to protect San Juan from land attacks, the San Cristóbal Fort is the largest Spanish fort in the Americas, covering some 27 acres of land.
+At the beginning of the experience, you can watch a short film explaining the fort's history and listen to an orientation offered by the staff every hour.
+Inside, you will find the main plaza used for troop formations and practices, a chapel, troop quarters, tunnels used by soldiers, artillery, and more.
+The observation post located on the third level gives you a beautiful ocean and city view.

 Cuartel de Ballajá